Colchester Stargazing & Astronomy Report

 What can you observe from Colchester?

-Primary targets from Colchester include Moon, planets, double stars, bright open clusters, narrowband imaging.
-Targets such as broadband galaxies, reflection nebulae, visual faint nebulae are not realistic from this sky.
+Primary targets from Colchester include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
+Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Colchester?

-The closest meaningfully darker mapped site is Wix, about 14 km east of Colchester, reaching Bortle 5.
+The closest meaningfully darker mapped site is Bradfield, about 13 km east of Colchester, reaching Bortle 5.

 When is the sky darkest in Colchester?